myscren/deeptimeSA/README.md

 # deeptimeSA
-This repository contains data and source code used used in the paper entitled "Long-term Rhythm in Sedimentary Record Coupling with Plate Tectonics Evolution"
+This repository contains data and source code used used in the paper entitled "Feedback between Surface and Deep Processes: Insight from Time Series Analysis of Sedimentary Record"